benoitlahoz/electron-window-rtc/README.md

     const trackEvent: RTCTrackEvent = event.payload;
     const streams = trackEvent.streams;
     for (const stream of streams) {
-      // For the sake of this example, keep only one stream. video.srcObject = null;
+      // For the sake of this example, keep only one stream, we could also get `streams[0]`. video.srcObject = null;
       video.srcObject = stream;
     }